qimaqi/ShapeSplats-Gaussian-MAE/DATA.md

 1. **Download the Dataset**
    You can officially download the Shape-Part annotations from the following [link](https://shapenet.cs.stanford.edu/media/shapenetcore_partanno_segmentation_benchmark_v0_normal.zip).
 If the official link is unavailable, you can also download the dataset from our [Hugging Face repository](https://huggingface.co/datasets/ShapeSplats/sharing/tree/main).

-   After unzipping shapenetcore_partanno_segmentation_benchmark_v0_normal.zip, you need to update the following environment variables:
+   After unzipping shapenetcore_partanno_segmentation_benchmark_v0_normal.zip, you need to update the following environment variables, more details please forward to [segmentation_gs](./segmentation_gs):

    - `PARTANNO_ROOT`
    - `GS_ROOT` (Note: This should be the same as the GS_PATH used for ShapeSplat)